KernelDeimos/gash-shell/README.md

 There has certainly already been at least one shell written in go by now (source: it's 2019), so GASh seemed like an appropriate name for this.

+## Important Notes
+- REGRESSIONS!
+This is version 0 of GASh, and therefore changes and regressions are expected to happen frequently.

+- GASh, by design, is not a POSIX-compliant shell in its default configuration.
+  However, making a POSIX-compliant GASh configuration is a long-term development goal.

+## When will the major version be changed?

+### Version 1.0.0
+- Configuration for prompt
+- Configuration for which console modules are used
+- If a prompt writer takes too long, a fallback prompt will be displayed
+- Pipes and redirects are fully supported
+- Background tasks are fully supported
+- GASh is stable enough for everyday use

+### Version 2.0.0
+- Scriptable plugin system
+- Ability to emulate other shells by replacing modules
+- (not requited for 2.0.0 but...)
+Build-your-own-GASh tutorial exists

+### Version 3.0.0
+- POSIX-compliant mode

+## What is a console module?
+`// TODO: this`

 ## Ideas for Features

 Idea contributions are welcome! (provided they're cool enough)